rohantuli7/PixJS/README.md

 ```

 ## License
 This project is licensed under the GNU General Public License v3.0.
-See LICENSE for more details
+See LICENSE for more details.